-On July 8, 2008, the Office of the Attorney General, on behalf of the People of the State of Illinois (People), filed a five-count complaint against Praedium Development Corporation and Plaza Excavating, Inc. (respondents).
-The complaint concerns respondents' construction activities on a 10-acre parcel of land, known as the Town Center Promenade, located at the northwest corner of the intersection of Long Grove Road and Route 12 in Deer Park, Lake County.
+On July 28, 2008, the Office of the Attorney General, on behalf of the People of the State of Illinois (People), filed a five-count complaint against Red Seal Development Corporation and Lenzini Excavating Company (respondents).
+The complaint concerns respondents' construction activities on a 14.24-acre parcel of land, known as Deer Park Estates, located at the intersection of Long Grove Road and Quentin Road in Deer Park, Lake County.
 For the reasons below, the Board accepts the complaint for hearing.